 However, from fiscal 2016 and onward, Tesla’s ratio started to plunge.

-As of 2021 1Q, Tesla’s operating costs to sales ratio further declined and reached around 15.6%, a 2 percentage point higher than the prior quarter.
+As of 2021 3Q, Tesla’s operating costs to sales ratio further declined and reached around 12%, a record low in the last 6 years.

-The decreasing trend of the ratio implies that Tesla’s sales are growing at a much faster pace than operating costs.
+The decreasing trend of the ratio implies that Tesla’s operating costs grew at a much slower pace than sales have grown.

 From a TTM perspective, the decreasing trend is much more obvious.